If you’re finding doors are currently closed for you because you no credit or a very limited history, these strategies can help you build your score.

 - What different types of credit you have

-- How long you have been using credit products
+- How long you’ve been using credit products

-- How recently you have applied for new credit
+- How recently you’ve applied for new credit

 If you have no credit, is your score zero?